PGVlasov/task200522/README.md

-# The app was with Create React App using react-router react-router-dom
+# The app was created with Create React App using react-router react-router-dom

 # react-redux redux-thunk axios